TheWiseSage/Projects_for_coworkers/README.md

 values.
 This game does keep score, however, it could also be viewed as a level counter.
 Each correct rememberization is also a point/level and each increase in points/levels equals a one digit increase and a time increase.

-Additionally, there is debug output in the form of a print line that can be uncommented to print the correct number before the input command on each iteration.
+Additionally, there is debug output in the form of a print on line 64 that can be uncommented to print the correct number before the input command on each iteration.